Contact: Tim Hoefer

 “This is not just a matter of financial necessity but of basic fairness to current and future taxpayers—the vast majority of whom will never receive anything approaching the costly, guaranteed benefits available to public employees,” the report says.

 The report was released today at an Albany forum, sponsored by the Empire Center, attended by more than 100 state officials, legislators, staff and other interested parties.
 It was written by E.J.
 McMahon, a senior fellow of the Empire Center, and Josh Barro, the Walter B. Wriston Fellow at the Manhattan Institute for Policy Research.
-The Empire Center is a project of the Manhattan Institute, one of the nation’s leading non-profit think tanks.
+The Empire Center is a non-partisan, independent think tank.